pearsonca/scala-commsim/index.md

 Those edges are then aggregated into a contact network, removing duplicates and self loops.
 >
-> However, the raw data also be viewed directly as a time-sensitive (based on login-logout pairs), bipartite (person-to-hotspot) graph.
+> However, the raw data can also be represented exactly as a time-sensitive (based on login-logout pairs), bipartite (person-to-hotspot) graph.
 >
->The data spans roughly five years, a few hundred thousand entries of login data with around 200k users and roughly 350 hotspot locations.
+>The data spans roughly five years.
+It contains a few hundred thousand entries of login data with around 200k users and roughly 350 hotspot locations.

 ## Behind Network Modeling

-[Snijders *et al.*][Snijders201044] provide an outline of stochastic simulation using agent-based models.
+[Snijders *et al.*][Snijders201044] provide an outline of stochastic simulation of social networks using agent-based models.
 They advocate for this perspective as a useful approach to longitudinal data, and they explicitly commit to the network representation and to expressing dynamics in terms of network features.

-However, we think it is strange to think in terms of, *e.g.*, triadic closures instead of friendly introductions.
+However, we think it is premature when initiating covert group representations and detection strategies to think in terms of, *e.g.*, triadic closures rates instead of making marriage arrangements for acquaintances.
 We propose that the transient *events* (*e.g.*, individuals meet), *state changes* (*e.g.*, an individual gains or expends money), and *observation* process of how those are recorded (*e.g.*, people record transactions at particular locations at overlapping times) are precisely what we should focus on modeling.

 This is not to discount the value of network science techniques.
-We suggest that instead one must be cautious in their application when there is not a very complete, clear, and uniform translation of observed phenomena into a network, for the previously discussed formal issues with network representations.
+We suggest that instead one must be cautious in their application when there is not a very complete, clear, and uniform translation of observed phenomena into a network, because those are the implicit assumptions of most network analyses.
 One way to take that caution is to step back into the messier details - the events, states, and their observations - and simulate those as a ground truth.
 When we do that, we must clearly state the ways we believe the system might work.
 We may take those simulation results, and then translate them into networks.
-Again, to accomplish that, we must clearly state how we believe our observations relate to the real phenomena and how we aggregate our observations into reduced measures.
+To accomplish that, we must clearly state how we believe our observations relate to the real phenomena and how we aggregate our observations into reduced measures.
 Finally, we may perform our network science analyses and compare those results to the simulation inputs where we know truth (*model* truth, that is).

 In a very loose sense, we are performing a Bayesian analysis by integrating over our priors (the space of our plausible individual models) to characterize our confidence in the outcome of some network-based metric.

-Implementing an agent-based simulation in this mode can actually be more intuitive.
+Implementing an agent-based simulation in this mode can be quite intuitive.
 The events and state changes should correspond to phenomena we could observe, and likely do observe, if perhaps not very easily for the covert members.
 We have a long history of models of such individual and small-group behavior, even if